Poirot's Early Cases: "The Submarine Plans"

-Hastings is dubious but Poirot points out that the man was rumoured to be involved in share scandals years before, although he was later exonerated.
-Supposing the rumours were true, and he was being blackmailed, in all probability by Mrs Conroy, a foreign agent.
-He would hand over fake copies of the plans with suitable adjustments to make them useless, and then pretend they had been stolen.
-That would be why he insisted his loyal secretary was not suspected.
-Leonard Weardale was busy with the maid at the time of the supposed theft and Lady Weardale could not be the thief as she needed ten minutes to get the plans back, whereas she would need a lot less time if she had taken them and hidden them.
-Poirot's theory also explains why Lord Alloway did not want the guests told of the theft of the plans – he wanted the foreign power to receive the false plans.
-Hastings remains unconvinced.
-However, on the day when Lord Alloway became Prime Minister, Poirot receives a cheque and a signed photograph dedicated to "my discreet friend".
+Poirot points out that the plans must have been taken by Lord Alloway himself.
+He theorises that Alloway was being blackmailed, in all probability by Mrs Conroy, a foreign agent.
+He handed over fake copies of the plans with suitable adjustments to make them useless, and then pretend they had been stolen.
+On the day when Lord Alloway becomes Prime Minister, Poirot receives a cheque and a signed photograph dedicated to "my discreet friend".
 He also hears that a foreign power attempted to build their own version of the submarine which ended up a failure.